lukecurrier/CantFindMe/README.md

 To account for the Auditor’s learning curve, there is a warm-up period of W trials.
 The Auditor’s performance can be analyzed once it has had the opportunity to refine its prompt generation strategy based on feedback.

 ## Quickstart
+source trust/bin/activate

 pip install -r requirements.txt

 export TOGETHER_API_KEY="insert_key_here"

-python -m algo_helpers.adversarial_helpers --save_response true --num_trials 10 --models_file models.yaml
+python -m algo_helpers.adversarial_helpers --save_response --num_trials 10 --models_file models.yaml --output_path ./results